Above: The house in 2019.

 Restoration

-The house was returned to its original layout and design in the late 1980s when the Katherine Mansfield Birthplace Society was established by Oroya Day.
+The house was returned to its original layout following its purchase in 1987 by the Katherine Mansfield Birthplace Society, a charitable organisation established by Oroya Day and a group of dedicated volunteers.
 The restoration project was a significant undertaking.
-The house had been renovated in the 1940s to create two flats, but thankfully some original features (such as the bamboo-style banisters on the staircase) remained largely intact.
+You can watch this news item from 1987 which shows the house as it was at the time of the purchase and outlines efforts to raise funds for the restoration.
+The house had been altered in the 1940s to create two flats, but thankfully some original features (such as the bamboo-shaped banisters on the staircase) remained largely intact.
 Fragments of original wallpaper were discovered and used to create the reproductions that decorate the house today.

 The Katherine Mansfield Birthplace Society worked with Dr William Cottrell, an expert in the furniture and interiors of 19th-century New Zealand, and used clues from the initial 1980s restoration to further explore the styles that would have appealed to a fashionable colonial family climbing the social ladder.
 Some incredible pieces of historic furniture were acquired to help illustrate the trends of the late 19th-century.